AnyChart/docs.anychart.com/Basic_Charts/3D/Doughnut_Chart.md

 This article explains how to create a 3D Doughnut chart in AnyChart.

 To learn more about 3D charts in general and how to customize them, see [3D Charts (Overview)](Overview).
-You can also read about the settings available for the [Doughnut Chart](../Doughnut_Chart), most of them shared by 3D Doughnut (except inner labels).
+You can also read about the settings available for the [Doughnut Chart](../Doughnut_Chart), all of them shared by 3D Doughnut (except inner labels).

 ## Quick Start